Hirlam/obsmon/docs/src/usingObsmon.md

 Batch mode allows producing plots without the use of the GUI.
 When run in batch mode, obsmon will produce the appropriate pre-configured plot(s), save the results in individual files (under appropriately named directories, see more below), and then exit.

 There are many usage scenarios where such a functionality can come in handy.
-For instance, remotely opening a web browser from ECMWF can be very slow, as discussed in [3.1.3](@ref install-ecmwf).
+For instance, remotely opening a web browser from ECMWF can be very slow, as discussed.
 In such cases, one can run obsmon in batch mode and then retrieve the generated files via, e.g., `ftp`.
 Another usage case example would be calling obsmon from a script that runs as part of a `cron` job, thus allowing one to regularly produce plots without user intervention.

 ### [Configuration of batch-mode plots](@id batch-mode-configuration)